frederic-perez/AmE-dictionary/data/idioms.md

 __in bits and pieces__ In many small fragments. _Look what you.ve done!
 My favorite lamp is in bits and pieces on the floor!_
 __in broad daylight__ Out in the open during the daytime, when anyone can see what’s happening. _The gangland feud is getting so bad that people are being shot in broad daylight._ _A sniper who prays on victims in broad daylight._
 __in bulk__
+__in cahoots (with someone)__ In close, often secretive or conspiratorial cooperation with someone.
+A partnership or alliance for making or implementing secret plans. _Though five years apart in age, the two siblings are often in cahoots when it comes to making mischief._ _We’ve been in cahoots with a company overseas who can produce the product for half the price._
 __in check__ Under control; contained or restrained. _Keep those emotions in check._
+__in deep shit__ _rude_ _slang_ In a huge amount of trouble; drawing someone’s anger and/or a severe punishment. _If we get caught breaking into school, we’ll be in deep shit!_ _I knew I was in deep shit when I dented my mom’s brand-new car._
 __in deep water__ To be in a difficult situation.
 __in default of (something)__ Due to the absence or lack of something; through the failure of something. _Though it was only a speeding ticket, Janet was imprisoned in default of paying the fine._ _In default of concrete evidence, the jury was obligated to acquit the defendant of murder._
 __in denial__
-__in donkeys__ In an exceptionally long period of time.
-The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears” -where “ears” rhymes with “years” and alludes to the length of a donkey’s ears.
+__in donkeys__ :two: In an exceptionally long period of time.
+The phrase likely originated as the rhyming slang, shortened to simply “donkeys,” of “donkey’s ears”—where “ears” rhymes with “years” and alludes to the length of a donkey’s ears. _I haven’t seen Jim in donkeys!
+How’s he doing these days?_
 __in droves__ :two: In large numbers. _It was a beautiful day, but the bees were out in droves._ _They will come in droves._ _They buy tickets in droves._
 __in due time__
 __in excess of__ :six: Over; greater or more than. _Infrasound can be detected in excess of 100 miles._ _It has been tested to wind speeds in excess of 100m/s._ _Roper hadn’t slept for a period in excess of 24 hours._ _The retail giant predicts earnings for the past year in excess of $4 million._